AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Select the **\.ini** file of the profile you want to import.

 Open each tab and click the floppy icon to save the profile.
-You may have to pick a new name.
+You may have to pick a new name. (you can type in the box that pops up!)
 - ![](Images/Saving.png)

 # Start G-code